jptrelo/elemprende/wp-content/plugins/addons-for-elementor/readme.txt

 == Description ==

-Addons for Elementor features huge collection of premium, easy to use yet highly functional extensions that can be used in a Elementor page builder.
+Livemesh Addons for Elementor features huge collection of premium, easy to use yet highly functional extensions that can be used in a Elementor page builder.
 This is really a premium plugin that you can get for free.

-This plugin comes with widgets for just about everything you need to build a professional website without switching to a premium theme - services, team profiles, counters, bar charts, piecharts, testimonials, clients list, portfolio/posts grid, posts carousels, pricing plan and much more in the <a href="https://www.livemeshthemes.com/elementor-addons" title="Addons for Elementor Premium Version">PRO version</a>.
+This plugin comes with widgets for just about everything you need to build a professional website without switching to a premium theme - services, team profiles, counters, bar charts, piecharts, testimonials, clients list, portfolio/posts grid, posts carousels, pricing plan and much more in the <a href="https://www.livemeshthemes.com/elementor-addons" title="Livemesh Addons for Elementor Premium Version">PRO version</a>.
 All the addons that help turn your free theme into a premium one with just a few clicks.
 Every premium page builder element you need is available for easy drag and drop into your page by just activating this plugin.

 <a href="https://wordpress.org/plugins/elementor/" rel="nofollow">Elementor</a> plugin must be activated to use this plugin.
 After you activate the required plugins, the addons should be available for use in Elementor.

 See the all of elements in action here -

-<a href="https://www.livemeshthemes.com/elementor-addons/addons-demo#demo-section" title="Addons for Elementor Demo Site"><strong>LIVE DEMO</strong></a> | <a href="https://www.livemeshthemes.com/elementor-addons/pricing/" title="Addons for Elementor Premium Version"><strong>PRO Version</strong></a>.
+<a href="https://www.livemeshthemes.com/elementor-addons/addons-demo#demo-section" title="Livemesh Addons for Elementor Demo Site"><strong>LIVE DEMO</strong></a> | <a href="https://www.livemeshthemes.com/elementor-addons/pricing/" title="Livemesh Addons for Elementor Premium Version"><strong>Premium Version</strong></a>.

 The plugin comes with the following Elementor addons or extensions. <strong>Almost all of the elements come with a dark version.</strong> -